AnthonyCxx/Notes-and-Writeups/C++/Exception Handling/README.md

 `#define NDEBUG`.

 Here, the _assert()_ catches the fact that I forgot to add a _break_ statement after the final case.
 I meant for the flow of execution to fall through to cases
-1, 2, and 3, but not the default case.
+1, 2, and 3, but not to the default case.
 The _assert()_ statement makes this clear.

 ```C++
 #include <iostream>